-- You'll receive the higher amount of the Income Protection you currently have with AustralianSuper or the amount you have requested to transfer from your other super fund or insurer. - Your cover will be fixed cover (rounded up to the next \$100 a month).
+- You'll receive the higher amount of the Income Protection you currently have with AustralianSuper or the amount you have requested to transfer from your other super fund or insurer (subject to the maximum limits). - Your cover will be fixed cover (rounded up to the next \$100 a month).
+This will replace any basic Income Protection you have.
+This means basic Income Protection (if applicable) won't start automatically in the future.